eledah/quartz_blog/content/quotes.md

 tags:
 date: 2024-05-18
 ---
+<blockquote class="english-blockquote">All you have to do is write one true sentence.
+Write the truest sentence that you know.<footer class="english-footer">Ernest Hemingway, A Moveable Feast</footer></blockquote>

 <blockquote class="english-blockquote">How we spend our days is, of course, how we spend our lives.
 <footer class="english-footer">Annie Dillard</footer></blockquote>